mathebuddy/mathebuddy/docs/doc/mbl.md

       If every man is mortal and Socrates is a man, then Socrates is mortal.
   ```

-  The runtime environment may replace tag names with corresponding terms of the local language.
+  The runtime environment may replace tag names (e.g. `THEOREM`) with corresponding terms of the local language.

   The complete list of supported tags is `DEFINITION`, `THEOREM`, `LEMMA`, `COROLLARY`, `PROPOSITION`, `CONJECTURE`, `AXIOM`, `CLAIM`, `IDENTITY`, `PARADOX`.

 - `Examples`

-  Examples are embedded into a _block_ that syntactically starts and ends with each a line of three dashes (`---`).
+  Examples are embedded into a _block_.
+  All lines that belong to a block are indented to the right by a tabulator, or four spaces respectively.

   ```mbl
   EXAMPLE Addition of complex numbers @ex:myExample